wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

     (3) The national civil defence emergency management plan may authorise a person to exercise the power in [section 88][113].

-    (4) A national civil defence emergency management plan made under this section is a regulation for the purposes of the [Acts and Regulations Publication Act 1989][177], but is not a regulation for the purposes of the [Regulations (Disallowance) Act 1989][178].
+    (4) A national civil defence emergency management plan made under this section is a legislative instrument, but not a disallowable instrument, for the purposes of the [Legislation Act 2012][177] and must be presented to the House of Representatives under [section 41][178] of that Act.

+    Section 39(4): replaced, on 5 August 2013, by [section 77(3)][179] of the Legislation Act 2012 (2012 No 119).

 ##### 40 Incorporation by reference

-*   (1) Any written material or document that, in the opinion of the Minister, is too large or otherwise impractical to be printed as part of a national civil defence emergency management plan may be incorporated by reference.
+*   (1) This section applies if [section 49][180] of the Legislation Act 2012 is relied on to incorporate material by reference in a national civil defence emergency plan.

-    (2) Any material incorporated by reference under this section is to be treated for all purposes as forming part of the plan.

-    (3) If any amendment to the material incorporated by reference under this section is made, the amendment does not come into force as part of the plan until---

-    *   (a) an amendment to that effect to the plan has been made under this Act; or

-    *   (b) a date specified by the Minister by notice in the _Gazette_.

-    (4) All material incorporated by reference under this section must be available at the office of the Director and copies of that material must be available for purchase for a reasonable charge.
+    (2) When this section applies, [subpart 2][181] of Part 3 of the Legislation Act 2012 applies with the following modifications:

+    *   (a) [section 51][182] does not apply:

+    *   (b) [section 52][183] must be read as if---

+        *   (i) references to the chief executive were references to the Director; and

+        *   (ii) references to the inspection sites were references to the office of the Director:

+    *   (c) [section 54][184] must be read as if references to the chief executive were references to the Director:

+    *   (d) [section 56][185] does not apply.

+    Section 40: replaced, on 5 August 2013, by [section 77(3)][179] of the Legislation Act 2012 (2012 No 119).

 ##### 41 Notification of proposed national civil defence emergency management plan

 *   (1) The Minister must not recommend to the Governor-General the making of a national civil defence emergency management plan unless the Minister---

+    *   (a) has made copies of the proposed plan available for inspection at the office of the Director, free of charge, for a reasonable period; and

+    *   (b) has stated where copies of the proposed plan are available for purchase; and

+    *   (c) has made copies of the proposed plan available, free of charge, on an Internet site maintained by or on behalf of the Director, except any part of the proposed plan where making it available in this manner would infringe copyright; and

-    *   (a) has publicly notified the proposed plan by---
+    *   (d) has publicly notified the proposed plan by---

         *   (i) publishing a notice in the _Gazette_; and